hrishikeshio/whale/README.md

 01_pca.py
 02_rf.py
 03_postprocessing.py
+(Frans: if you make this 010_...
+020_..  ect it makes it easier to insert a step later on.
+(BASIC use to have linenumbers, learned it there the hard way).

+Also: the best way to make something reproducable is with a shell script or even better a makefile.
+The latter allows non linear flows. i.e. tree like flow.).

-Also I would prefer to use small caps for file and folder names
+Also I would prefer to use small caps for file and folder names (Frans:  Sure.
+It's your repo.
+I use the convention: directories start with a capital.
+Filenames are always lowercase.
+I find this makes it easier to spot the directories in a terminal window.)

 Plan